Pennsylvania Railroad 5550: The T1 Trust

 The Pennsylvania Railroad T1 Steam Locomotive Trust, also referred to as the T1 Trust, is a non-profit public charity founded in 2013.
 The T1 Trust is composed of railroading experts who intend to build the 53rd member of the T1 class and put it into mainline steam excursion service within the United States.
 The last production T1 bore the number 5549, making 5550 the logical choice for the new locomotive's number.
 The T1 Trust's goal was to construct the locomotive within 17 years (by 2030) at an estimated cost of $10 million.
 The price is based on calculated costs for inflation, labor, material, fabrication, retooling, and design.
 Lessons learned during Tornado's construction in the U.K. were also taken into account.
 The T1 Trust chose to build a T1, rather than a proven design such as the New York Central Railroad's "J" class Hudsons, to test the T1 class's long-rumored performance and to avoid conflicts of interest with other locomotive replication projects.

 World Steam Speed Record

 The builders of PRR 5550 hope to break the world steam speed record, which is held by the LNER Class A4 4468 Mallard at 126 mph.
 The 5550 will operate under its original design with no major modifications in its attempt to break the record.
-It has been unofficially reported that PRR T1 locomotives were capable of achieving speeds in excess of 140 mph with fully loaded trains, and the T1 Trust believes the original T1 design is capable of achieving this feat.
+It has been claimed that PRR T1 locomotives were capable of achieving speeds in excess of 140 mph with lighter trains of six or seven cars, and the T1 Trust believes the original T1 design is capable of achieving this feat.